RandyGaul/cute_framework/doc/protocol.md

 ```
 sequence nonce      uint64_t
-secret data         256 bytes
+challenge bytes     256 bytes
 ```

 The *challenge request packet* is sent from the server as apart of the connection handshake process.
 This challenge response sequence is used to prevent IP spoofing and *connect token packet* sniffing.
 For more information about how, see the [Sending Challenge Response](#sending-challenge-response) section.

 The `sequence nonce` is an incrementing counter starting at 0, initialized upon server restart.

-The `secret data` is simply 256 bytes of data.
+The `challenge bytes` is simply 256 bytes of data.
 The data can be anything, including randomized bits.
-Exactly what bits are the `secret data` is left to the implementation.
+Exactly what bits are the `challenge bytes` is left to the implementation.
 To fulfill the purpose of this packet, the client merely needs to decrypt the packet with the `server to client` key, encrypt it with the `client to server key`, and send it back to the server.
-The contents of the `secret data` are ignored by the client.
+The contents of the `challenge bytes` are ignored by the client.
 This packet is intentionally smaller than the *connect token packet* to prevent [DDoS amplification](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).

 ### Challenge Response Packet

 ```
 sequence nonce      uint64_t
-secret data         256 bytes
+challenge bytes     256 bytes
 ```

 The *challenge response packet* is the reflected version of the *challenge request packet*, and is sent by the client as apart of the connection handshake process.
 All the client has to do is copy the entire decrypted *challenge request packet*, encrypt it, and send it back to the server for verification.
 For more information see the [Sending Challenge Response](#sending-challenge-response), or the [Challenge Request Packet](#challenge-request-packet) section.